 Mount Ishizuchi is one of the 7 sacred mountains of Japan, and can be hiked up year-round if you have the proper equipment to conquer snow and ice.
 Otherwise, aim between late April and early November.
 If you want to follow the footsteps of the pilgrims, you should hike it from the bottom to the top (start early as you will cover more than 1,500 metres of positive elevation that day).
 The first part of the trail through the forest is not extremely well marked so make sure you have a GPS-track with you (you can download ours from the travel tips to your smartphone – or grab a hiking map at the cable car station).
 You can skip these first 850 metres of positive elevation by hopping in the is a cable car.

-We start a steep climb up to the mid-slope shrine, devoted to seafarers of the Seto Inland Sea.
-Following workers in long-sleeves, pants and high boots, with machetes still working on the consequences of typhoon Nangka, we feel a bit unprepared in our shorts!
-After a 1h45-hike and about 4km and 850m of positive elevation on a narrow path through cedar forest, the trail becomes wider and merges with the one coming from the cable car at 1300m.
+Should you hike the first part, you will come across the mid-slope shrine, devoted to seafarers of the Seto Inland Sea.
+After about 4 kilometres and 850 metres of positive elevation on a narrow path through a cedar forest, the trail becomes wider and merges with the one coming from the cable car at 1,300 metres.

-Easy at first the trail soon becomes very steep and continues with wooden stairs which never seem to end.
-We quickly gain elevation and the views around us become more spectacular with every step we take.
+Easy at first, the trail soon becomes very steep and continues with wooden stairs which never seem to end.
+You will gain elevation quickly and the views around become more spectacular with every step you take.

 - We used Hiking in Japan by the Lonely Planet to select the hike, but its details do not seem to be that accurate.
-If you plan on hiking it, we strongly recommend you to check out the excellent and very detailed blog written by Wes.
+If you plan on hiking it, we strongly recommend you to check out the excellent and very detailed blog written by Wes Lang.